Best German Shepherd Food

 Gastropexy.
 Prophylactic gastropexy, a surgical procedure that tacks the stomach to the body wall to prevent torsion, reduces GDV recurrence by over 90% (Bell, 2014).
 Many veterinarians now recommend discussing gastropexy at the time of spay or neuter for high-risk breeds.
 This is a conversation worth having with your vet.

-This section exists because most competitor feeding guides mention bloat in passing.
-For a breed with this level of risk, the research deserves more than a sentence.
+For a breed with this level of risk, the research deserves more than a passing mention.

 The Grain-Free Question